Divyanka Tripathi: Personal life

 Tripathi dated actor Sharad Malhotra, her co-actor from Banoo Main Teri Dulhann for 8 years, but they broke up in 2015.

 On 16 January 2016, she got engaged to her Ye Hai Mohabbatein co-actor Vivek Dahiya.
-The couple got married on 8 July 2016 in Bhopal.
+They got married on 8 July 2016 in Bhopal.
+The couple had twin sons on 26 May 2026.

 Media image

 In 2014, Tripathi was ranked 23 among the "35 Hottest Actresses In Indian Television" by MensXP.com, an Indian lifestyle website for men.
 In 2017, she became the first Indian television actress to appear in the Forbes Celebrity 100 list, a list based on the income and popularity of India's celebrities, ranking 96th.
 For the next two years, she was ranked 94th & 79th respectively.
 In 2017, for her performance as Ishita, The Indian Express placed her at second position in its "Top 10 television actresses" list.
 In 2018, Times ranked her 3rd in the Top 10 Popular Actress in Television.

 In 2017, Tripathi posted some emotional tweets condemning the rape of a 12-year-old girl in Chandigarh on Independence Day (15 August), some of which she addressed to Prime Minister Narendra Modi, urging him to take strict action against the rapist.

 In the same year, Tripathi was trolled for her character Haryanavi from the serial Yeh Hai Mohabbatein.
 She was called pathetic and disgusting for using dark brown makeup for this role.
 About this Tripathi replied to the troll by saying:

 If I chose to be dark...
 How's it pathetic?
 Do you find it pathetic?
 You guys don't even think before bashing!
 Which Indian actor will voluntarily choose to look dark on screen?
 It's not usual!!!", "Know me first before judging!
 I'm doing that make up myself!
 Everyday!
 So please...
 Watch the track, understand and respect instead of writing baseless provocative comments!

-In 2020, Tripathi won the title of "International Iconic Most Popular Face Of Indian Television 2020" Tripathi honored with Champions of Change in 2021.
+In 2020, Tripathi won the title of "International Iconic Most Popular Face Of Indian Television 2020".
+Tripathi honored with Champions of Change in 2021.